shuyao95/shuyao95.github.io/index.md

     - Research Assistant (Dec 2021 - Jun 2022)

 ## What's New
+- Sep 2023: Our two papers are accepted to NeurIPS 2023!
 - May 2023: I am honored to be the recipient of IMDA Excellence in Computing Prize (Best Ph.D.
 Thesis in NUS School of Computing) 2023 & the valedictorian for the class of NUS School of Computing Ph.D. graduates!
 - Jan 2023: Our papers on "Federated Neural Bandit" and "Zeroth-Order Optimization" are accepted to ICLR 2023!
 - Sep 2022: Our papers on "Training-free NAS" and "Neural Thompson Sampling" are accepted to NeurIPS 2022!